searchisko/search.jboss.org-ui/README.md

 To get updated list of required Closure library code for the `jsTestDriver.conf` just execute the `printClosureDependencies.sh`.

 The script will print out list of JS scripts in correct order.
 Just copy and paste this list into `jsTestDriver.conf` into _load:_ section.
 If you are using other third-party js libraries
-(like jQuery for instance) then make sure you add them manually.
+(like D3.js for instance) then make sure you add them manually.

 #### Testing Manually in Browser